storesafe/cordova-sqlcipher-adapter/README.md

 - `www`: `SQLitePlugin.js` platform-independent
 - `src`: Java plugin code for Android; Objective-C plugin code for iOS *with sqlcipher subdirectories*
 - `test-www`: simple testing in `index.html` using qunit 1.5.0
-- `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory
+- `Lawnchair-adapter`: Lawnchair adapter, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory

 ## Manual installation - Android version